-• Retention in the program is based on the following performance standards in this "critical content course": PSY 121/Methods and Tools of Psychology (C+).
-PSY 121 may be retaken no more than two times.

-- Transfer into the program from another program within the College is based upon the following performance standard in the following course: PSY 121/Methods and Tools of Psychology (C+). - Transfer students who wish to enter The College of New Jersey with a psychology major or double major must meet college transfer admission standards. - Students must earn a C- or better in each course applied to the psychology major (with the exception of PSY 121 as stipulated above).
+- Retention in the program is based on the following performance standards in these "critical content courses": PSY 101/General Psychology and PSY 121/Methods and Tools of Psychology (C+); PSY 203/Design and Statistical Analysis and PSY 299/Research Seminar (C-).
+In accordance with College policy, courses may only be repeated once. - Transfer into the program from another program within the College requires completion of an application process that occurs once each semester.
+Please refer to our website for details.
+Internal transfers who are accepted to the department will initially be designated as pre-majors. - Transfer students who wish to enter The College of New Jersey with a psychology major or double major must meet college transfer admission standards. - Students must earn a C- or better in each course applied to the psychology major (with the exception of PSY 101 and PSY 121 as stipulated above).
 However, a psychology course for which the grade is D+ or D may be applied toward graduation as a free elective.